na-na-hi/renget/archive/gigasad.md

 Characters marked with a * are ones I know have been converted to different formats by other users.
 Thanks to anyone who went to the trouble.
 I only make original characters and don't use the pygmalion booru, characterhub, venus or other aggregate sites so if you see something of mine reuploaded there it's someone else's conversion, or an edit.
 I don't care that much where my bots end up, but would appreciate a credit.

 Characters with images embedded are ones I've either converted myself, or were purpose-built with character cards in mind.
 The new ports of old bots contain significantly rewritten defs and new content so they aren't necessarily replacements for the originals, just alternatives.
-The current crop of cards were tested with GPT-4 and 3.5 Turbo at default settings.
+The current crop of cards were tested with GPT-4 at default settings.

 Update: The *** in newer cards' dialogue samples section is an adaptation for NovelAI's Kayra 1.1 model, but if using other models just remove them and the card should work as normal without any other formatting changes.
 For better responses from Kayra I recommend adding the line [Style: chat, sensory, slice-of-life] to your main prompt/jailbreak.